yemiwebby/realtime-poll-pusher/README.md

 ## A Realtime Demo Polling App
-A simple demo powered by Pusher
+A simple demo powered by Pusher (Realtime functionality)